joloujo/DSA/assignment4/README.md

 go with quick sort.

 ## New Frontiers in Sorting?
+Sorting is a ubiquitous task in computer science, and because of this, it has been researched and optimized an incredible amount.
+Another consequence of its importance is that, despite it being extremely optimized, even the most basic sorting algorithms are still the subject of research.
+For example, the fundamental fixed and variable length sorting algorithms for small sequences of numbers, which are used by larger sorting algorithms as base cases, are still surprisingly being optimized today.
+These algorithms take sequence of a small, fixed length (i.e. 3, 4, 5) or variable length (up to `n`) and sort it.
+Because these base cases are called many times when more complex sorting algorithms sort longer sequences, even a small improvement in performance (in other words a reduction in latency) can have a large impact on the performance of the larger sort.

+I read [this paper from Google's AlphaDev developers](https://www.nature.com/articles/s41586-023-06004-9), which was published in Nature in June 2023.
+They were able to train a deep learning model to find more efficient small sort algorithms by making it play a "game" where it wrote machine code.
+This has the advantage of bypassing the compiler, and being able to optimize the machine code directly.
+This model was able to improve the fixed sort algorithms for lengths 3 and 5.
+The researchers also successfully improved the fixed sort algorithms for lengths 6, 7, and 8 with a variant of their model.
+AlphaDev was also able to improve on variable length small sorts.
+There is discussion of applying this method of optimizing algorithms using machine learning to other common problems in computer science.
+Interestingly, this paper also discussed using brute-force to find these algorithms, and did so for fixed sort 3.
+They concluded it wasn't feasible for anything beyond that though due to its incredibly high search space.

 ## Practice with the master theorem
 Here are my answers to [the worksheet from MIT 6.046](https://courses.csail.mit.edu/6.046/spring02/handouts/master.pdf)